Storage Engine

 After a crash, recovery proceeds as follows:

-- WAL entries after the snapshot are replayed
+volumes/ - WAL entries after the checkpoint LSN are replayed (idempotent for sealed rows)

 - Index definitions are restored and indexes rebuilt